fioritracker/help/docs/support.md

 ## Bugs and ideas

-If you find a bug or, in case you have any suggestions for improvements, please contact us on Fiori Tracker support Slack or [open an issue on GitHub](bugs-ideas.md).
+If you find a bug or, in case you have any suggestions for improvements, please contact us on [Fiori Tracker support Discord](https://discord.gg/xGNzmej4KE) or [open an issue on GitHub](bugs-ideas.md).

 ## Standard support

 Fiori Tracker comes free of charge.
-We offer our team support on dedicated Slack and through Github issuse.
-Depending on the current avaialbilty and topic we will schedule a call to solve possible issues.
+We offer our team support on Discord and through Github issue.
+Depending on the current availability and topic we will schedule a call to solve possible issues.

 ## Premier Support